Catalog Description

 Reading Assignments

 1. Read a chapter from the textbook that defines effective problem solving skills in various group situations.
 Answer open-ended questions about the reading that provoke critical thinking in an essay-style post to the discussion board, or in an essay-style reflection and face-to-face share out in class.
-2. In preparation for a speech assignment, read a chapter from the textbook that defines and explains the type of speech.
+2. In preparation for a group presentation assignment, read a chapter from the textbook that defines and explains the type of presentation assigned.
 Answer questions about the reading in a written reflection or group discussion.

 Writing, Problem Solving or Performance